openfinanceio/smart-securities-standard/README.md

 This regulation covers certain securities that can be traded by foreign investors.

 - Both the seller and buyer must pass AML/KYC checks.
-- Both the seller and buyer must reside in a non-US jursidiction.
+- Both the seller and buyer must reside in a non-US jurisdiction.

 Setting up S3 for development
 ==